rstacruz/flatdoc/Readme.md

 });
 ```

 How it works
 ------------

+Flatdoc is a hosted `.js` file (along with a theme and its assets) that you can
+add into any page hosted anywhere.

+#### All client-side

+There are no build scripts or 3rd-party services involved.
+Everything is done in
+the browser.
+Worried about performance?
+Oh, It's pretty fast.

 Flatdoc utilizes the [GitHub API] to fetch your project's Readme files.
-(You may
+You may
-also configure it to fetch any arbitrary URL via AJAX.)
+also configure it to fetch any arbitrary URL via AJAX.

+#### Lightning-fast parsing

 Next, it uses [marked], an extremely fast Markdown parser that has support for
 GitHub flavored Markdown.